subGOD/godEye/README.md

 - **Documentation & Support**: Links to additional resources.
 - **Contributing**: Invites others to participate.
 - **Donate Button**: Adds a call to action for supporting the project.

-This layout makes your project’s purpose, setup, and contribution process clear to potential users and contributors.
-Let me know if you need further customization!